Edward Boccia: Artwork

-Boccia painted until his death, at age 91.
+Boccia painted until his death at the age of 91.

-Boccia is currently the subject of a large-scale critical monograph to be published authored by Rosa JH Berland, in cooperation with the Edward E. and Madeleine J. Boccia Trust, St. Louis, Missouri; this project is garnering the attention of the art community at large.
+Boccia is currently the subject of a large-scale critical monograph Edward Boccia: Painter of Nightmares and Dreams by Rosa JH Berland in cooperation with the Edward E. and Madeleine J. Boccia Trust, St. Louis, Missouri to be published by Hirmer Verlag, Munich, 2025.

 Boccia was the subject of numerous solo exhibits and group shows, the most recent being his inclusion in the show" The Ghost Army of World War II, The Salmagundi Club Gallery, New York, New York June 14, 2015 - June 25, 2015" honoring the special battalion of WW II, the Ghost Army, whose artistic ingenuity allowed them to create visual tricks to fool the Nazis into believing the Allied ground power was stronger than the reality.
 This exhibit represented a culmination of the PBS 2013 Ghost Army documentary film as well as the 2015 book, The Ghost Army of World War II, by Rick Beyer and Elizabeth Sayles, Princeton Architectural Press.

 Other recent exhibits include posthumous shows at St. Louis University Museum of Art and The Sheldon Art Galleries in 2013.
 Retrospectives of his works have been held posthumously as well as during the artist's life in St. Louis.